ozum/pg-generator/README.md

     product.hasMany Through as:'carts'                  (Plural) _id suffix is stripped from foreign key name 'cart_id'
     cart.hasMany            as:'cartLineItems'          (Plural) Table name 'cart' is stripped from the beginning of relation name 'cart_cart_line_items'
-    cart.belongsToMany      as:'relatedProducts'        (Plural) No _id suffix. related is added as prefix. cart.hasMany Through    as:'relatedProducts'        (Plural) No _id suffix. related is added as prefix. lineItem.belongsTo      as:'relatedProduct'         (Singular) No _id suffix. related is added as prefix. lineItem.belongsTo      as:'cart'                   (Singular) No _id suffix. related is added as prefix.
+    cart.belongsToMany      as:'relatedProducts'        (Plural) No _id suffix. 'related' is added as prefix. cart.hasMany Through    as:'relatedProducts'        (Plural) No _id suffix. 'related' is added as prefix. lineItem.belongsTo      as:'relatedProduct'         (Singular) No _id suffix. 'related' is added as prefix. lineItem.belongsTo      as:'cart'                   (Singular) _id suffix is stripped from foreign key name 'cart_id'.

-Of course as all attributes, you can modify names of generated files in a non-destructive way as explained below.
+Of course as all attributes, you can modify generated files in a non-destructive way as explained below.

 ### Very Easy to Override Auto Generated Files
 By default auto generated files are located path/to/model/definition-files directory.
 Also there is 'definition-files-custom' directory.
 Users can create files with same names as auto generated files to override its attributes.
 There is also utils module generated to make modifications easier.

 Those modifications are non destructive, because they override generated file in another file by inheriting it and default index.js file uses inherited files if it exists.
 Please bear in mind, those modifications occur before sequelize instances are generated.

-For example for product table 'definition-files/cart.js' is generated.
+For example for cart table 'definition-files/cart.js' is generated.
 User can create 'definition-files-custom/cart.js' and override necessary parts like example below.
 For all attributes you can look inside auto generated files.

     "use strict";
     var orm     = require('../index.js'),